anthonylebrun/sass-bridge/README.md

 ---

-Some types don't quite map 1-1 or have edge cases / limitations that you need to be aware of.
+Other types don't quite map 1-1 or have edge cases / limitations that you need to be aware of:

 ### Maps
-Sass maps will convert to a something with a[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)-like interface rather than a plain object.
-You will need to use the `myMap.get('key')` and `myMap.set('key', value)` methods to change manipulate this object.
+Sass maps will convert to a something with a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)-like interface rather than a plain object.
+You will need to use the `myMap.get('key')` and `myMap.set('key', value)` methods to manipulate this object.

 ### Numbers
-Sass numbers don't map 1-1 to JS numbers because in Sass/CSS there is the concept of unit (px, rem, em, fr, etc.).
-Numbers are represented in a JSON format.
+Sass numbers don't map 1-1 to JS numbers because CSS has units (px, rem, em, fr, etc.).
+Numbers are therefore represented as an special object.
 For example, `10px` would be converted to:

 ```js
 {